 Given these obstacles, how can you ensure you’re staffing your home health care agency with qualified employees to keep up with continued growth over the next decade?
 Below, we’ve outlined several tips to attract and hire your best home health care team.

 Maintain a strong employer brand

 The goal of your employer brand should be to answer the “What’s in it for me?” question for job seekers through your job descriptions and career site.
 Today’s job seekers are motivated by far more than pay and want to learn about your home health care agency’s benefits, career paths, training opportunities, and more.
 And while home health care positions require certain certifications, your job descriptions should also highlight preferred competencies, rather than only specific required experience.
 For example, let job seekers know you’re looking for caregivers who are compassionate and level-headed.

 In addition to great job descriptions, your home health care business needs a strong career site, as the most engaged candidates apply through career sites.
 Your career site should include details on the workplace culture, career progression and overall benefits to help top candidates see the opportunity your team offers.

 With effective job descriptions and a compelling career site, you can get top talent excited about the possibility of joining your team.

 Not only is there stiff competition for job seekers to apply to your open roles, but quality applicants who are interested in joining your team are likely to be off the job market sooner rather than later.
-In fact, in today’s labor market, top job seekers are off the market within 10 days of starting the job search.
 This means you need an efficient hiring process for your home health care agency – or you’ll risk losing top talent to competing offers.

 Hireology data found that more than 10 percent of all applicants across home health care agencies and home care agencies are lost simply because they’re never reviewed or they’re reviewed too late.